Spotlight Sublist: 2020 - Reality Check

 Philippe Falardeau

-Quebecois director and screenwriter Falardeau has won more than 32 international awards for his films, which include Monsieur Lazhar, La moitié gauche du frigo; C’est pas moi, je le jure!; The Good Lie, the political satire Guibord s’en va-t-en guerre, and the recent My Salinger Year as well as the TV show Le temps des framboises.
+Quebecois director and screenwriter Falardeau has won more than 32 international awards for his films, which include Monsieur Lazhar, La moitié gauche du frigo, C’est pas moi, je le jure!, The Good Lie, Guibord s’en va-t-en guerre, and My Salinger Year.
+He also directed the TV shows Le temps des framboises, and Lac-Mégantic - ceci n’est pas un accident.

 Writer